DavidTello1/GameEngine/Assignment 1/README.md

 9. The camera must adapt to the size of the geometry after being dropped to move far or close depending on the scale of the geometry.
+10. There must be a general menu with:
+~~- option to quit~~
-10. There must be a general menu with option to quit, visit the github page, and get info about the engine (“About”).
-It should also be able to turn on/off editor windows
+~~- visit the github page~~
+- info about theengine (“About”).
+- It should also be able to turn on/off editor windows
 11. A properties window with three sections: transformation, geometry and texture.
 All should give information about the current loaded meshes and texture (triangle count, texture size, position, rotation and scale).